googleapis/google-cloud-ruby/google-cloud-assured_workloads-v1/README.md

-# Ruby Client for the Assured Workloads for Government V1 API
+# Ruby Client for the Assured Workloads V1 API

-API Client library for the Assured Workloads for Government V1 API

-Assured Workloads for Government secures government workloads and accelerates the path to running compliant workloads on Google Cloud.
+Assured Workloads lets you secure your workloads and accelerate your path to running compliant workloads on Google Cloud.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Assured Workloads for Government V1 API.
+It provides basic client classes for a specific version of the Assured Workloads V1 API.
 Most users should consider using the main client gem, [google-cloud-assured_workloads](https://rubygems.org/gems/google-cloud-assured_workloads).
 See the section below titled *Which client should I use?* for more information.